fetchai/agents-aea/packages/fetchai/agents/simple_buyer_aw2/README.md

 # Simple Buyer AW2

-This is an agent to buy data in Agent World 2.
+This is an agent that buys data in Agent World 2.

 ## Description